rustd/bigmap/doc/Paper.md

 ## Description of project

+### Big Data Source
+How big should our data source be?
+Certainly large enough to pose a scale problem at some point.
+Certainly it has to have either exceed or show potential for exceeding thresholds of arity, cardinality, or both.
+A common choice is Twitter streams.
+We considered the three V: Volume, Velocity, Variety.
+Our solution should be able to address big data along the axis of at least 2 if not all V's.

+We chose to use an IoT type source.
+IoT characteristics naturally supply volume and velocity.
+This is because the multitude of sources and the frequency of data adds up quickly.
+Variety in IoT is typically less pronounced.
+Over time, fixed-deployments may remain operational while new devices change schema or data structures.
+However it is less likely that _unknown_ or _surprising_ data variety will exist, because device deployment can be made in a planned fashion.

+For our project, we chose to use [SafeCast.org's][4] data set.
+[SafeCast][4] is a wonderful IoT project that collects radiation information form open sourced IoT devices.
+Those IoT devices were voluntarily made and or deployed by the community and the data produced was collected and made public under open source as well.
+Having an readily available, well defined, large data set set us free to focus on the platform and processing rather than the "first mile" of collecting IoT information.

 ### Architecture Component Choices
 When it comes to choosing the major architecture components, we had many offerings to choose from.
-This is great, because it means the market and community are supported by many options.It bodes well for the maturity and oncoming innovation in the field.
+This is great, because it means the market and community are supported by many options.
+It bodes well for the maturity and oncoming innovation in the field.
 Invariably, some choices offer wider flexibility, different cost structure, and better fit for some solutions - never universally one-size-fits all.

 One concern was about the multitude of components we need.
 Reducing cost and complexity help both rapid development, as well as dev-ops and long term support efforts.
 To that end, we questioned our choices at every step to consider not only if the component fits, but also whether it is a result of inertia or "automatic" choice vs. a conscious cost-benefit choice.
 While it is certain that some choices are influenced by our familiarity or comfort level with some technologies, we need not shy away from tried-and-true solutions.